com-480-data-visualization/datavis-project-2022-nomorebugs/README.md

 This project consists of two main parts: drawing charts and web design.
 We used the following two main tools to accomplish this.
 * Plotly: An interactive, open-source, and browser-based graphing library for Python.
 It ships with over 30 chart types, including scientific charts, 3D graphs, statistical charts, SVG maps, financial charts, and more.
 * Vue.js: An open-source model–view–viewmodel front end JavaScript framework for building user interfaces and single-page applications.
 To make it more elegant, we also used Element UI and AOS to unify the UI style and add lovely animation effects.
-  * ELement UI: A component library based on Vue 2.0 for developers to use.
+  * Element UI: A component library based on Vue 2.0 for developers to use.
 It provides efficient and uniform UI components to brighten up the web style.
   * AOS: Animate On Scroll Library.

 ### Lectures we might need